YosaiProject/yosai/doc/sessionmanagement.rst

+Tracking user state with Sessions enables more feature-rich user experiences.
-Developers use Sessions to store information about a user's interactions with an application across multiple requests, over a specified period of time.
-Tracking user state with sessions enables more feature-rich user experiences.
+Use Sessions to store information about a user's interactions with your application across multiple requests, over a specified period of time.
 Further, Sessions play a major role in access control.

 Authentication, Authorization, and Session Management are Related
 -----------------------------------------------------------------
 Access is limited by user identity: a guest cannot perform the operations that an authenticated user can, and each authenticated user may perform different operations.

-The identity of an authenticated user is recorded in the session.
+The identity of an authenticated user is recorded in the Session.

-Since access control is limited by identity, and identity is obtained from a session, access control is considered *bound* to a session.
+Since access control is limited by identity, and identity is obtained from a Session, access control is considered *bound* to a Session.

+Since access control is *bound* to a Session, when a Session is invalidated so too does the authorization information cached for the Session.

 Session Management